reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 In this post, we introduced the following concepts of Terraform with examples of creating resources in AWS Cloud:

-1. Resource as the basic building block of creating infrastructure with Terraform.
+1. A resource is the basic building block of creating infrastructure with Terraform.
 2. Plugins as executable Go binaries which expose implementation for a specific service, like AWS or Azure.
 3. Terraform resources are defined in a configuration file ending with `.tf` and written in Terraform language using HCL syntax.
 4. Modules are used for organizing and grouping resources to create logical abstractions.